Dog Friendly Beaches

 Whitsand Bay from Polhawn Fort photo by Nilfanion

-The Rame peninsula marks the southeast corner of Cornwall and includes Whitsand Bay which offers four dog friendly beaches that all can be accessed from the coast path.
-These beaches offer good sand, rock pools and interesting rocky coves, although at high tide you lose most of the sand.
+The Rame peninsula marks the southeast corner of Cornwall and includes Whitsand Bay, which offers four dog-friendly beaches accessible from the coast path.
+These beaches offer good sand, rock pools and attractive rocky coves, although you lose most of the sand at high tide.

 2. Watergate Bay, Newquay